AFirooz/Hybrid-GraphRAG-biopython/Neo4j/readme.md

 > You can set it to your preference when setting up the `dot-secrets`.
 It must look like `neo4j/<YOUR_PASSWORD>`

+## Commands to remember

+- To create the docker container: `docker-compose up -d`
+- To open the Cypher terminal: `docker exec --interactive --tty neo4j_server cypher-shell -u neo4j -p`

 ## Notes

 - The APOC plugin is required to run the Graph Data Science plugin.

 - APOC stands for **Awesome Procedures On Cypher.**

+- Enabling `NEO4J_dbms_security_procedures_unrestricted=apoc.\\\*` is generally acceptable in development environment, but in production you need to limit these privileges to only the procedures you trust (by whitelisting a minimal set).
+Not enabling this, would constantly run into errors due to access permissions.
+The three backslashes are necessary to prevent wildcard expansions.

 - The `docker-compose.override.yml` is a way to modify the original `docker-compose.yml` at runtime.
 Used when some configurations need to be different based on the system running the container.
 For example when setting the memory limit between a laptop, desktop, or a production server.